ahmadalfy/html-forms-book/02-structure.md

 </form>
 ```

-The example above shows 2 different attributes written in the `form` tag.
-The `method` and the `action` attributes.
-In the upcoming sections for the sake of simplicity, these attributes will be removed.
+The example above shows 2 different attributes written in the `form` tag, the `method` and the `action` attributes.

 #### The `method` attribute